Wendell Beitzel: Education

 Beitzel graduated from Fairmont State College in 1964 with a bachelor's degree in biology.
-He has also received a master's degree in management and a MBA from Frostburg State University.
+He has also received a master's degree in management and an MBA from Frostburg State University.

 Career

-Beitzel served in the U.S. Army from 1965-68.
-He was a microbiologist for the National Institute of Health from 1968-71.
-He was part owner of the Point View Inn & Motel from 1973–78, the Starlite Motel & Restaurant from 1978–83, and the Point View Inn & Motel from 1981-2003.
+Beitzel served in the U.S. Army from 1965 to 1968.
+He was a microbiologist for the National Institute of Health from 1968 to 1971.
+He was part owner of the Point View Inn & Motel from 1973 to 1978, the Starlite Motel & Restaurant from 1978 to 1983, and the Point View Inn & Motel from 1981 to 2003.
 When Beitzel Enterprise existed as a company that controlled public accommodation services, he served as President of Beitzel Enterprises, Inc. He served as the Assistant Director of Environmental Health at the Garrett County Health Department from 1971 to 1981.

 In 1981, he assumed the position as administrator for the Garrett County Sanitary District until 1998, he started focusing more on his owned businesses.
 He has been a farmer since 1983, and was also a Director of Infrastructure Development, D.C.
-Development LLC, 2003-06.
+Development LLC, 2003 to 2006.
+Beitzel served a term as a Garrett County commissioner from 1998 to 2002.

-Wendell Beitzel became a Maryland State Delegate in 2007 after the 2006 election, where he continues to serve in the Maryland General Assembly.
+Beitzel became a Maryland State Delegate in 2007 after the 2006 election.
 He was first appointed to the Health and Government Operations Committee in 2007, but was relocated to the Appropriations Committee in 2009 - where he currently sits as a member.
 He is part of the Capital Budget Subcommittee, Transportation and the Environment Subcommittee, and the Personnel Oversight Committee - all part of the Appropriations Committee.

-In August 2021, Beitzel announced that he would not seek a fifth term to the House of Delegates in 2022.
+In August 2021, he announced he would not seek a fifth term to the House of Delegates in 2022.

 In October 2021, he was one of five Maryland state legislators from Garrett, Allegany and Washington counties who sent a pair of letters to West Virginia officials asking about annexation of Western Maryland to West Virginia.
 These letters caused a local uproar, with Allegany County officials calling the request a political stunt, an embarrassment and unneeded distraction.

 Following criticism from local officials and some constituents, Delegate Jason Buckel and State Senator George Edwards issued a letter withdrawing support for the secession proposal.